deepinv/deepinv/docs/source/user_guide/reconstruction/sampling.rst

 Diffusion and MCMC Algorithms
 =============================

-This package contains posterior sampling algorithms, based on diffusion models and Markov Chain Monte Carlo (MCMC) methods.
+This module contains posterior sampling algorithms, based on diffusion models and Markov Chain Monte Carlo (MCMC) methods.

 These methods build a Markov chain